mhmxs/calico-route-reflector-operator/README.md

 ## Limitations

+ * In the current implementation each reconcile loop fetches all nodes and all BGP peer configurations which could take too much time in large clusters.
  * Multi cluster topology doesn't select route reflectors from multiple zones, so on case of full zone outages you have a chance some network outage if a node all 3 connections was established toward of that zone.
  * Multi cluster topology rebalances the whole cluster on case of nodes are added.
 If you are unlicky it could drop all 3 route reflector sessions which chause 1-2 sec network outage.
+ * Multi cluster topology generates 3 BGP peers per node, which can grow in large cluster.
+Would be better to create BGP peer configuration for eahc route reflector combination to decrease number of BGP peer configs.
+For example: `[1,2,3]`, `[1,2,4]`, `[2,3,4]`, `[1,3,4]`

 ## Roadmap